 These are just some of the possible applications.
 If you’d like a partner to brainstorm or strategize with, get in touch with us.

 And lastly, before we go, let’s discuss the topic of SEO with Google Posts.

 Do Google Posts help with SEO?

 There is a great deal of debate about whether using Google Posts will boost your Google search rankings.
 Our opinion is that it does, following from the logic that Google likes it when you use its products and is likely to reward you for it.
 For example – have you ever done a Google search that provided videos as results?
-Notice that the vast majority of these videos are from YouTube (which is owned by Google), and there are few from competitors like Vimeo and Dailymotion.
-This is also the main reason why Google Plus still exists and boasts more than a hundred million active users (most of those users are businesses trying to remain relevant in Google’s eyes).
+Notice that the vast majority of these videos are from YouTube (which is owned by Google), and there are very few videos from competitors like Vimeo and Dailymotion.
+This is also the main reason why Google Plus survived as long as it did (most of its users were businesses trying to remain relevant in Google’s eyes).

 We have seen small boosts in search ranking from Google Posts during a few tests of our own.
 However, among the broader SEO community, the jury is still out on the matter.

 There you have it.
 Hopefully we helped you answer the question of “What are Google Posts, and How Can I Use Them for My Business / Nonprofit?“.
 In case you aren’t already familiar with Zak & Zu marketing, we are a Bay Area digital marketing agency that helps businesses and nonprofits worldwide.
 Get in touch if you’d like to work with us on Google Posts, search engine optimization, or any other digital marketing projects.